kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 skip the eviction call and use the delete call directly.

-Also, the interceptor should not block the eviction request by updating the`.status.progressTimestamp` when no work is being done on the eviction.
+Also, the interceptor should not block the eviction request by updating the`.status.progressTime` when no work is being done on the eviction.
 This should be decided solely by the user deploying the application and resolved by creating a PDB.

 ### Eviction Request Controller